natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 NOTE: [This Github Issue related to Victron-Wakespeed integration is relevant to **Feature In.**](https://github.com/victronenergy/venus/issues/779)

 ### All Together

+TODO: Eliminate the TODO below once the details of our actual opto-coupler design above is documented.

 TODO: Since we need separate dry contacts or opto-couplers for two components, we will need a "splitter".
 A starting place would be [this sparkfun opto-isolator breakout](https://www.sparkfun.com/products/9118).
 TODO: Since we need a >8.5v DC 'wet' signal we will also need some conditioning.
 Could possibly use the RBSLD inverter.